 3. Successful email delivery system

 Another benefit of using a dedicated IP address is that it allows for much more flexible and successful delivery of emails.
-Let’s say you have a massive email newsletter and you’re a large business with many customers details and contact addresses recorded.
+Let’s say you have a massive email newsletter and are a large business with many client details and contact addresses recorded.

 You’ll want to get these emails to as many recipients in that list as possible.
 However, when you’re sharing an Internet Protocol address, not only do you share the resources of the server, but everyone sharing the server is responsible for its “reputation”.

 With a shared IP, many of your emails may be flagged as spam and won’t be delivered to the recipient, meaning your campaign will be significantly damaged.

 When you have your own dedicated Internet Protocol address, only you will be responsible for your server computer’s reputation, and you will have a way higher email delivery success rate!

 4. Higher control over the server

 The advantages continue!
 When using a dedicated IP address, you have far more options to control and customize your server with new frameworks and systems.
 This can be great for large businesses that want greater control of website traffic flow.